dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 Create a basic Galaxy workflow
 ------------------------------

 Create and run your workflow in Galaxy.
-Here  is a tutorial for `creating, editing, running and importing Galaxy workflows <https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-editor/tutorial.html>`__
+Here  is a tutorial for `Creating, Editing, Importing Galaxy Workflows <https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-editor/tutorial.html>`__

 Export the workflow to a file
 -----------------------------